-A lot of our plants are started indoors since we have such a short growing season here in New York.
-Never being one to spend precious cash on unnecessary items, I use everything imaginable for starter pots.
 About a month ago I started saving up recyclables for this purpose.
-Tuna cans, shoe boxes, newspapers, toilet paper tubes, pretty much anything that can hold soil and a seed.
+I saved tuna cans, shoe boxes, newspapers, toilet paper tubes, pretty much anything that can hold soil and a seed.
 Starter pots are expensive, and using recycled containers for gardening is totally free!

-I even used some egg shells this year as seed starting pots.
-God knows we have plenty of those laying around.
+I even used some egg shells this year as seed starting pots, because we have plenty of those laying around!
 I started some sunflowers in the egg shells, having completely forgotten about how incredibly, unbelievably fast they grow.
-I mean, we’re talking Jack’s bean stalk fast here.
-I’m pretty sure these things are going to take over my bathroom before I can even get them outside!
-Just a week after sticking them in soil, they’re already several inches tall.
-Yikes.
+Next year I’ll toss these seeds right in the garden instead!

 I used an egg carton to start my pepper seeds.
 When the little seedlings are ready to go outside I’ll gently tear the carton apart and plant each section right into the garden.
 The cardboard will compost away in the soil.